aws-lite/aws-lite.org/app/docs/performance.md

 ## Total time to respond, including coldstart

-Total time to respond measures the total execution time of each SDK, including coldstart and initialization.
+Total time to respond measures the total execution time of each SDK, including [coldstart](#coldstart-latency) or [initialization](#initialization-latency).
 In real-world usage, this metric represents a normalized "worst case" response time.
 Ideally all times should be sub-1000ms to ensure fast responses in customer hot-paths.

 <picture>
   <source media="(prefers-color-scheme: dark)" alt="Benchmark statistics - Total time to respond, including coldstart" srcset="/_public/total-time-dark.png">